Uran Bislimi

-Uran Bislimi (born 25 September 1999) is a professional footballer who plays as a midfielder for Swiss club Lugano.
-Born in Switzerland, he has previously represented Kosovo national team.
+Uran Bislimi (born 25 September 1999) is a Swiss professional footballer who plays as a midfielder for Swiss club Lugano.
+A former youth international for Switzerland and Kosovo, he played for the Kosovo national team in a pair of friendlies before switching back to play for the Switzerland national team.

 Club career

 Lugano

 On 19 July 2022, Bislimi signed a four-year contract with Swiss Super League club Lugano.
 Five days later, he made his debut in a 2–1 away defeat against Grasshoppers after coming on as a substitute at 72nd minute in place of Mattia Bottani.

 International career

-Youth
+Switzerland

+In March 2018, Bislimi became part of Switzerland U19 with whom he made his debut in a 2–2 home draw against Finland U19 after being named in the starting line-up.

+Kosovo

-In March 2018, Bislimi becomes part of Switzerland U19 with which he made his debut in a 2–2 home draw against Finland U19 after being named in the starting line-up.
-On 2 September 2019, he received a call-up from Kosovo U21 for the 2021 UEFA European Under-21 Championship qualification match against England U21, but he was an unused substitute in that match.
+On 2 September 2019, Bislimi received a call-up from Kosovo U21 for the 2021 UEFA European Under-21 Championship qualification match against England U21, but he was an unused substitute in that match.

-Senior

 Bislimi was planned to be called up from Kosovo in September 2022 for 2022–23 UEFA Nations League matches against Northern Ireland and Cyprus, but he declined to be part of the national team as he wanted to focus on playing at club level.
 On 11 November 2022, he accepted a call-up from Kosovo for the friendly matches against Armenia and Faroe Islands.
 His debut with Kosovo came five days later in a friendly match against Armenia after being named in the starting line-up.
 Three days after debut, Bislimi scored his first goal for Kosovo in his second appearance for the country in a 1–1 home draw over Faroe Islands.

 On 20 March 2023, Kosovo manager Bajram Shala during the media conference before the UEFA Euro 2024 qualifying matches against Israel and Andorra said that Bislimi still has dilemmas about which national team he will play for and so we have decided that this player will no longer have a place in the national team.